AndrewJBateman/angular-material-portfolio/README.md

 * **Responsive:** Pages resize using Angular flex layout and grids of Angular Material mat-cards.
 Using breakpoint sizes from [Angular Flex Layout Documentation](https://github.com/angular/flex-layout/wiki/Responsive-API):
 * **Navbars:** Top/side navbars with page routing & links to Github & LinkedIn.
 * **Footer** with link to Build information page
-* **Home:** Angular Material cards used to display data, using data-binding from an array of 'areas' based on an Area model.
+* **Home:** Angular Tab Groups/Material cards used to display data, using data-binding from an array of 'areas' based on an Area model.
 * **Projects:** fxFlex layout with cards to display project data using data-binding from an array of projects based on a Project model.
 Cards are sized so up to 4 will show on a row before wrapping to the next line.
 * **Skills:** fxFlex layout with cards to display project data using data-binding from an array of skills based on a Skill model.
 Cards are sized so up to 4 will show on a row before wrapping to the next line.
 * **Contact:** Simple mat-form that user can fill in with name, email and comment.
 Input validation is included - Send button disabled if form incomplete/incorrect.
 Buttons to navigate to previous page and to clear the form.
 The data is sent to the app Firestore backend using angularfire-lite and a success message is returned once sending is complete.
 Large buttons allow user to return to Home page or send another message (which actually navigates 'back' to the same page presenting a clear form).